manhasiddiqui/dynamic-hotel-pricing/README.md

 ```

 ## Dataset Note
-The dataset used in this project is synthetic and was generated specifically for demonstrating the ML workflow.
-Therefore, the reported performance reflects how well the model learned the patterns in this synthetic dataset and should not be interpreted as real-world hotel-market performance.
+The dataset used in this project is synthetic. it was generated specifically to demonstrate the machine learning workflow.
+Because of this, the performance numbers reported here only show how well the model learned the patterns within this synthetic data, and shouldn't be taken as an indication of how it would perform in a real hotel market.
 ### Project modules
 - `config.py` — shared paths and model settings.
 - `preprocessing.py` — feature selection and one-hot encoding.